SFU-Stat-ML/RBFPCA/README.md

-# Robust Bayesian Estimation for Functional Principal Component Analysis
+# Bayesian Robust Functional Principal Component Analysis

 ## Summary

-This repository contains R code described in the manuscript "Robust Bayesian Estimation for Functional Principal Component Analysis".
+This repository contains R code described in the manuscript "Bayesian Robust Functional Principal Component Analysis".

 - data folder contains datasets used in the example
 - model folder contains functions to implement the RBFPCA